TheNathanSpace/iDeemYouWorthy/README.md

 This program uses:

  - [deemix](https://old.reddit.com/r/deemix) to download the tracks.
  - The iTunes COM library to interface with iTunes.
 It's available from [Apple's developer website](https://developer.apple.com/download/more/) (search for "iTunes").
 You need a free developer account.
-A digital version of the iTunes COM libary can be found [here](http://www.joshkunz.com/iTunesControl/).
+A digital version of the iTunes COM library can be found [here](http://www.joshkunz.com/iTunesControl/).
 To see how to use Windows COM with Python, check [this](https://code.activestate.com/recipes/498241-scripting-itunes-for-windows-with-python/) out.
  - [Spotipy](https://spotipy.readthedocs.io/en/2.12.0/), a Python library for Spotify's web API.